qiskit-community/qiskit-aqua-interfaces/README.md

 The following user interfaces are currently included in this repository:
 1. A command-line interface for Qiskit Aqua
 2. A command-line interface for Qiskit Chemistry
-3. A Qiskit Chemistry Graphical User Interfdace (GUI) wizard
+3. A Qiskit Chemistry Graphical User Interface (GUI) wizard
 4. A Qiskit Aqua GUI wizard
 5. A visual browser for the Qiskit Aqua and Qiskit Chemistry Application Programming Interfaces (APIs)